itsmohitkr/flashcard-project-working/README.md

-# To start the project, follow these steps:
+# first clone and then To start the project, follow these steps:
 1. run: ```npm i```
 2. then run : ```npm start```